How csoh.org Is Secured

 The attack this stops: a tampered or swapped asset - if our stylesheet or script were ever modified in transit or at an origin, the browser should refuse it rather than run it.

-Every shared asset (style.css, main.js, and the vendored analytics script) is referenced with a Subresource Integrity hash - a SHA-384 fingerprint in the integrity attribute.
+Every shared asset (style.css, main.js, and both vendored third-party scripts) is referenced with a Subresource Integrity hash - a SHA-384 fingerprint in the integrity attribute.
 If the delivered bytes don't match the fingerprint the page declares, the browser will not use the file.
 A tooling script recomputes those hashes whenever an asset changes and stamps them across every page, and a mismatch fails loudly rather than silently.

 Analytics without tracking

-There is exactly one third-party script on the site: a cookieless analytics counter (GoatCounter).
-It sets no cookies, collects no personal data, and is the only host the CSP's connect-src allows besides ourselves.
-Before it can even load, our own main.js checks for a Do Not Track or Global Privacy Control signal and opts the visitor out entirely if one is set.
+The counting still leaves our origin, and it would be dishonest to imply otherwise.
+The counter posts each page view to csoh.goatcounter.com, which is the only host besides ourselves that the CSP's connect-src allows.
+GoatCounter is cookieless and assigns no persistent identifier; what a page view carries is the path, the page title, the referrer, the screen width, and - derived at the far end from the request's own User-Agent - the browser and operating system.
+Enough to count traffic, not enough to build a profile.
+Before the counter can even load, our own main.js checks for a Do Not Track or Global Privacy Control signal and opts the visitor out entirely if one is set.
 No ad networks, no tag managers, no session recorders - none of the usual third-party JavaScript that turns a "simple" site into a supply-chain liability.

 Supply chain: dependencies and the build